BirongZhang/Equine_cfRNA/README.md

 Raw sequencing data for this project is available at [BioProject ID: PRJNA1354409](https://dataview.ncbi.nlm.nih.gov/object/PRJNA1354409).

 # Instructions
-The table of contents is numbered sequentially according to the main text of the publication.
+The analysis directories are numbered sequentially according to the main text of the publication.
 Each script and its corresponding data are located in the same folder.